oracle/coherence-operator/docs/quickstart.md

-# Quick Start guide
+# Quick Start Guide

-The Coherence Kubernetes Operator manages Coherence through Kubernetes, monitoring MBean attributes through Prometheus and server logs through ElasticSearch and Kibana.
+The Coherence Kubernetes Operator manages Coherence through Kubernetes, monitoring MBean attributes through Prometheus and server logs through Elasticsearch and Kibana.

-> **Note**: use of Prometheus and Grafana is only available when using the
+> **Note**: Use of Prometheus and Grafana is available only when using the
-> operator with Coherence version 12.2.1.4.
+> operator with Oracle Coherence 12.2.1.4.

 Use this quick start guide to deploy Coherence applications in a Kubernetes cluster managed by the Coherence Kubernetes Operator.
 Please